awead/solr_ead/README.md

 ### Solr schema configurations

 SolrEad is designed to work with the solr jetty application that comes with Blacklight.
 However, this doesn't prevent you from using your own solr application.
 You can alter the way SolrEad creates its solr fields by creating your own mapper.
 See the ead_mapper.rb file for more info and the solrizer gem for more information on configuring how SolrEad creates solr fields.

 By default, SolrEad will display series and subseries component documents.
 You may, however, want to surpress this from search results.
 To do this, add the following line to your solrconfig.xml file, under the "search" request handler:

     <lst name="appends"><str name="fq">-component_children_b:[TRUE TO *]</str></lst>

 ## Contributing

+If you have questions or have specific needs, let me know.
+If you have other ideas or solutions, please contribute code!

-1. Fork it
+1. Fork SolrEad
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add your code
+4. Add tests for your code and make sure it doesn't break existing features
-3. Commit your changes (`git commit -am 'Added some feature'`)
+5. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 ## Copyright